curbengh/curbengh.github.io/source/about/index.md

 ![Architecture behind mdleom.com](20200223/caddy-nixos.png)

 mdleom.com is hosted on a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) with Cloudflare CDN.
 The OS is [NixOS](https://nixos.org/) and the web server is [Caddy](https://caddyserver.com/).
-The web server is a reverse proxy, specifically an active/standby load balancer to multiple backend for redundancy.
-The backend (where the static site is actually hosted) are Cloudflare Pages, Netlify and GitHub Pages, in order of priority.
+The web server functions as a file server with ability to failover to mirrors (Cloudflare Pages, Netlify and GitHub Pages).
 Blog content is deployed from a [GitLab repository](https://gitlab.com/curben/blog) which hosts the source.
 The repo also hosts [images and attachments](https://gitlab.com/curben/blog/-/tree/site); images are resized on-the-fly using [Statically](https://statically.io/).

 More details are available in the following series of posts: